What type of content do you primarily create?

 4. Apple shows off the AirPods Pro by visualizing sound

-Apple’s creative team regularly produces incredible product demonstrations for new items.
+Apple's creative team regularly produces incredible product demonstrations for new items.
 Take this product launch video for the new AirPods Pro.
-Switching between close-ups of the earbuds and subtitles to highlight its best features, there’s an exciting background track and accompanying sound effects to keep the viewer’s attention.
+Switching between close-ups of the earbuds and subtitles to highlight its best features, there's an exciting background track and accompanying sound effects to keep the viewer's attention.
+This technique creates an immersive product demo experience.

 To echo Apple's creativity, the product demo video also showcases a dancer using the AirPods.
 These elements come together to create a short, simple advertisement that makes people want the product even more.